Syzygium polyanthum: Description

 The tree grows from lower to higher elevation up to 1400 meters.
 The tree can grow up to 25 meters of height.
 The leaf gives slightly bitter taste with astringent effect.

 Uses

 The leaves may be used dried or fresh in the cuisine of Sumatra, Java, Madura, or Bali.
 It is an ingredient in dishes such as sayur lodeh and nasi gurih.

+In Suriname it is known as 'salam blad' and widely used in Javanese cuisine, mainly in dishes such as soto soup and various stews.

+Because of its unique flavor it is not possible to find suitable substitutes for it.